-It should be noted that even with all of Greenville's revitalization, the poverty rate and crime rate are both above the national average but are generally concentrated in parts of the city that can be avoided.
+It should be noted that even with all of Greenville's revitalization, the crime rate is above the national average, but most crime is generally concentrated in parts of the city that can be avoided.
 Locals complain about traffic congestion and oppressive summer heat.

 Recommended as a Retirement Spot?
 Yes | Is South Carolina Tax-Friendly at Retirement?
 Yes

 The higher than average crime rate in some areas is a concern, but Greenville's reasonable housing costs, good hospitals and focus on attracting new businesses, building an inviting town core and growing its cultural amenities make it a place to consider for retirement.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union, on May 23, 1788.
 The largest city and state capital is Columbia.

 Formerly known as the Province of South Carolina, the area was also one of the Thirteen Colonies that declared its independence during the American Revolution.
 The state was the first to secede from the Union and was the first and founding state of the Confederate States of America.

 South Carolina is in what is considered the Deep South and is bordered by the states Georgia on the south and North Carolina on the north.